Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: The Multiscale Bayesian State Space Model

 Based on the derivation in Section \ref{The a trous Haar wavelets transform}, we can modify the VAR model in equation \eqref{kalman.def}.
 We keep the quantity to predict $Y_{t}$ in the time domain, but the histories of the series $Y$ and $X$ will equal the \textit{\`{a} trous} Haar wavelet transforms of series $Y_t$ and $X_t$ respectively.
 We can therefore define the set $C_t^w$ that contains the decompositions of the histories of series $Y_t$ and $X_t$ as

 and therefore adapt equation \eqref{kalman.def} replacing $C_t$ with $C_t^w$.

-In particular, we underline that for any $J$, for a suitable choice of $p_1 ,\dots, p_{J+1}$, $C_t^w$ is an orthogonal transform of $C_t$ and therefore in this specific case BSS and MSBSS models are equivalent.
+In particular, we underline that for any $J$, for a suitable choice of $p_1 ,\dots, \\ p_{J+1}$, $C_t^w$ is an orthogonal transform of $C_t$ and therefore in this specific case BSS and MSBSS models are equivalent.
 For any choice of the $p$'s, all results in Section \ref{The Bayesian State Space Model} and all the estimation procedures in Section \ref{Model specification} can be applied.
 The only difference is that the matrix $C_t$ is replaced by $C_t^w$, and that the dimension of $\varphi_t$ is changed accordingly.

-The \textit{\`{a} trous} extension can thus be viewed as a generalisation of the BSS model that contains information relative to the frequencies (defined by the wavelet scales).
 The model order $p_j$ for the different scales as well as the number of scales $J$ to be taken in the model must now be selected.
 As argued in \citet{renaud_prediction_2003}, the relative non-overlapping frequencies used in each scale motivate an independent selection of the model order $p_j$ for each scale.
 Defining a maximal scale decomposition $J_{\text{max}}$ and a maximum model order for each scale $p_{\text{max}}$, the model order selection procedure set in Section \ref{The Variational Evidence Lower Bound} is iteratively applied to select $p_j$ in a stepwise manner for each scale from 1 to $J_{\text{max}}$.
 The free-energy quantities related to the $J_{\text{max}}$ models are then compared and the $J$ that exhibits the highest free energy is selected.
 The model order for the smooth $p_{J+1}$ is finally selected.

-This multiresolution methodology presents several significant benefits.
-As the wavelet coefficients $w_j$ are directly related to a specific frequency band, this enables us to be frequency-specific in the modelling of the causal relationship between signals $Y$ and $X$, keeping the predicted value $Y_{t}$ in the time domain.
-It allows us further to capture short- and long-range dependencies between signals with only few parameters to estimate and to be relatively independent to the sampling frequency of the data.
+This \textit{\`{a} trous} extension can thus be viewed as a generalisation of the BSS model that contains information relative to the frequencies.
+Each wavelet scale indeed is directly related to a specific frequency band and the resulting dynamic Granger causality statistic is therefore directly interpretable in terms of frequencies (see Section \ref{Application}).